Samuel J. Meisels, Ed.D.

 Past Board President of ZERO TO THREE

-Dr. Meisels is president of the Erikson Institute, a graduate school in child development located in Chicago.
+Dr. Meisels is the founding executive director of the University of Nebraska's Buffett Early Childhood Institute.
 He holds the Irving and Neison Harris President’s Chair.
 He came to Erikson in January 2002 after 21 years at the University of Michigan, where he is now professor and research scientist emeritus.
 Before joining the faculty at Michigan, he was a faculty member in the Department of Child Study and director of the Eliot-Pearson Children's School at Tufts.
 A former preschool, kindergarten, and first-grade teacher, he also served as senior advisor in early childhood development for the Developmental Evaluation Clinic of Boston's Children's Hospital.
 He holds a doctorate from the Harvard Graduate School of Education.

 ZERO TO THREE Board Member Emeritus, Past-president of ZERO TO THREE Board of Directors; Advisor to the National Head Start Bureau; Member of the National Academy of Science's Committee on Early Childhood Pedagogy; Senior Investigator for the National Early Childhood Longitudinal Study-Kindergarten Cohort and for the Center for the Improvement of Early Reading Achievement.